-The purpose of the Principal's Council is to provide advice and feedback to the Principal around day-to-day activities of the Charter School, and to provide grass-roots level feedback and input on issues in a timely manner, such as the educational program, LCAP, and annual update.
-The Principal's Council invites membership of parents of EL students in proportion to the percentage of EL students enrolled in the Charter School, and it advises on programs and services for EL students, thereby providing a voice for the EL community.
-CWC 5 will post agendas and record minutes of the meeting.
+Council invites membership of parents of EL students in proportion to the percentage of EL students enrolled in the Charter School, and it advises on programs and services for EL students, thereby providing a voice for the EL community.
+CWC Hollywood will post agendas and record minutes of the meeting.
 The school's website will be used to distribute information regarding CWC LA governance.
 In order to achieve the goals of the Principal's Council, the Principal will invite members of the community to participate in the Principal's Council and will endeavor to ensure that the meetings are open to, and inclusive of, all segments of the Charter School community.
-Principal Council meetings will be held at a time and place to maximize parent participation and any parent/guardian or staff member may attend Principal's Council meetings.
+Principal's Council meetings will be held at a time and place to maximize parent participation and any parent/guardian or staff member may attend Principal's Council meetings.